Beyond Isolated Dots: Benchmarking Structured Table Construction as Deep Knowledge Extraction: Related Work

 \subsection{Text-to-table generation}

-Early research on table generation centered on converting text to tables with predefined schemas \cite{OpenTE}, using methods like reverse text-to-table processes \cite{text2table}, autoregressive decoders \cite{Stable}, and synthetic QA pairs \cite{gtablestext}, which does not align with real-world tasks..
-With LLM advancements, research has explored complex structured table generation, evaluating capabilities for formatted output \cite{structbench}, using LLMs to reconstruct tables \cite{singh2024tabularis, ni2023unifiedtextstructuralizationinstructiontuned}, and creating domain-specific benchmarks \cite{DocTabQA, MedT2T}.
-Other studies focus on finer-grained extraction, using middleware for information integration \cite{ttt, TKGT} or synthesizing scientific literature into tables \cite{arxivdigestable, wang2025llmsgeneratetabularsummaries}.

-However, many studies (e.g., CT-Eval \cite{cttable}, Text-Tuple-Table \cite{ttt}) primarily extract from single documents.
-This approach often fails to address the challenges of cross-document information integration and may be limited to single domains, consequently not fully capturing real-world application complexities.
+Early research on table generation centered on converting text to tables with predefined schemas~\citep{OpenTE}, using methods like reverse Text-to-table processes~\citep{text2table}, autoregressive decoders~\citep{Stable}, and synthetic QA pairs~\citep{gtablestext}, which does not align with real-world tasks.
+With LLM advancements, research has explored complex structured table generation, evaluating capabilities for formatted output~\citep{structbench}, using LLMs to reconstruct tables~\citep{singh2024tabularis, ni2023unifiedtextstructuralizationinstructiontuned}, and creating domain-specific benchmarks~\citep{DocTabQA, MedT2T}.
+Other studies focus on finer-grained extraction, using middleware for information integration~\citep{ttt, TKGT} or synthesizing scientific literature into tables~\citep{arxivdigestable, wang2025llmsgeneratetabularsummaries}.
+CT-Eval~\citep{cttable} and Text-Tuple-Table~\citep{ttt} primarily extract from a single document.
+These approaches often fail to address the challenges of cross-document information integration and may be limited to single domains, consequently not fully capturing real-world application complexities.